janbodnar/Java-Skolenie/test.md

     // calculate sum of 1..10 integers
     int[] vals = {1, 2, 3, 4, 5, 6, 7, 8, 9, 10};

-    // print the following message 8 times
-    String msg = "an old falcon";
+    // print the following message 8 times using while loop String msg = "an old falcon";

     // print first, last, last but one elements